elandqui/OpenAppliedCalculus/README.md

 You can support this project in some unique ways that will be a win-win-win situation for you, students, and me.
 A portion will be redonated for local COVID-19 relief.

  * Affiliate Partners
-    - <a href="https://blockfi.mxuy67.net/c/2612759/889697/10568">Earn up to 8.6\% APY on your crypto with BlockFi!
+    - **BlockFi:** <a href="https://blockfi.mxuy67.net/c/2612759/889697/10568">Earn up to 8.6\% APY on your crypto with BlockFi!
 Receive up to a \$250 Bitcoin bonus when you click and fund a new BlockFi account.
 Terms apply.</a>

  * Cryptocurrencies are a great investment. **Earn, Mine, and Invest in Bitcoin**, cryptocurrencies, or US Dollar-pegged *stablecoins* through my referral links.
    - <a href="https://blockfi.mxuy67.net/c/2612759/889697/10568">**BlockFi**</a>: a crypto and stablecoin savings account with phenomenal interest rates up to 8.6\% APY!